 Did I try and tell people how I was feeling as a child and as a teenager?
 Yes.
 Did anyone understand and do anything?
 No.

-The flashbacks are fading, but I still feel I belong to the past and now isn’t real.
+The flashbacks fade and then come back, but I still feel I belong to the past and now isn’t real.

 How does the PTSD affect me?
 This summary I found on the internet explains how I existed:

 As an adult, **** has difficulty trusting others.
 His body experiences any conflict, no matter how minor, as life-threatening: he goes into full panic if anyone disagrees with him, corrects him, or separates from him.